 Encourage Your Child to Stick with Winners

 As your child begins to gain more independence and begins making new friends, it is important to remember you cannot protect him/her from everything.
-In fact, you have no control over who your child chooses to spend their time with.
+You have no control over who your child chooses to spend their time with.
 However, you can encourage your child to interact with other kids that are making good choices.
-Express the importance of choosing friends that share similar values and beliefs on drugs and alcohol.
+Express the importance of selecting friends that share similar values and beliefs on drugs and alcohol.
 Let your child know that they can ensure a more successful and promising future if they surround themselves with positive, encouraging friends who share the same anti-drug perspective.

 Talk About Social Media and Pop Culture

 We live in an era in which social media and pop culture influence almost every aspect of our lives.
 This is especially true for our extremely vulnerable and impressionable children.
-TV, movies, social media, and even commercials tend to glamorize smoking, drinking, and drug use.
+Research shows that TV, movies, social media, and even commercials tend to glamorize smoking, drinking, and drug use.
 Discuss the truth about drug and alcohol abuse.
 Explain to your child that substance abuse is not as romantic and “cool” as it may be portrayed on TV – especially considering social media does not show the other side of substance abuse.
-Let your child know the realistic consequences of indulging in drug and alcohol abuse and emphasize the serious nature of addiction.
+Let your child know the realistic consequences of indulging in drug and alcohol abuse and emphasize addiction’s serious nature.

 Part of educating your child is validating and encouraging them to make the right choices.
 Our children thrive on attention and validation.
 It is important that you praise your child for what they do right – taking care of their bodies, making good grades, accomplishments in school and sports, and even for remaining drug-free.